Near West Side

 When the war was over there was much protest for Mexican immigrants to leave the country now that the war effort was no longer needed, but repatriation was not brought back into effect this time and the Mexican immigrants did not want to leave the Near West Side.
 Even though the rest of the country was enjoying much better employment opportunities after the war, Chicago lagged for a while due to having been so heavily vested in the war industry now there were not enough jobs to go around catering to the growing city, and once again whites felt they should have employment priority.
 This led to hate and animosity and as Mexican and Puerto Rican labor groups struggled to defend “Braceros” that wanted to stay in the U.S.

 In the later 1940s more Puerto Rican immigrants began showing up in this neighborhood to join the few that arrived in the later 30s.
-The Puerto Ricans settled among the Mexicans near Madison Avenue in a settlement known as “La Madison.”
+The Puerto Ricans settled among the Mexicans near Madison Street in a settlement known as “La Madison.”

 Another project building was constructed for African Americans known as the Loomis Courts that were built in 1951 within the same cluster as the Jane Addams and Robert Brooks Homes.